tr7544/TransportationNetworks/README.md

  - Change file names to uniform convention with *.txt, April 12, 2007.
  - Change the toll factors in the Chicago networks, August 27, 2007.
 (The new toll factors are the ones originally used in my own papers.
 For a certain period the toll factors indicated here were zero, so it there may be publications reporting results with zero toll factors.)
  - Add optimal OF values for different networks, August 27, 2007.
- - Add link lengths from Morlokís report to the Sioux Falls network.
+ - Add link lengths from Morlok‚Äôs report to the Sioux Falls network.
 November 19, 2007.
  - Update Berlin area networks data, and added converted version for TNTP format.
 January 15, 2008.
  - Austin data added.
 January 12, 2011.
  - Added explanation of the units of OD flows for Sioux Falls.
 March 31, 2011.